htcondor/htcondor/docs/man-pages/condor_rm.rst

     Causes debugging information to be sent to ``stderr``, based on the value of the configuration variable ``TOOL_DEBUG``.
  **-forcex**
-    Force the immediate local removal of jobs in the ’X’ state (only affects jobs already being removed)
+    Force the immediate local removal of jobs in the 'X' state (only affects jobs already being removed)
  *cluster*
     Remove all jobs in the specified cluster